kjcioffi/django-showtime-plus/README.md

 2. In your .env file, toggle ```DEBUG=false```.

-3. Execute:
+3. To run the project, execute:

     ```bash
+    docker compose up
+    ```

+    optionally, if you wish to rebuild from scratch (without any caching)

+    ```bash
     docker compose up --build
     ```

-The project is designed to be used with Docker compose and will pull environment variable info from .env.
+The Dockerfile is designed to be used with Docker compose and will pull environment variable info from .env.

 4. Navigate to ```localhost``` on port 80.